 Instead, embrace a more strategic understanding of your role.
 This strategic outlook will help you secure the ACCA accounting job you’re going for – and it will also help your career grow once you’re there.

-Sometimes it’s difficult, stressful and hugely time-consuming, sure, but you’ve taken the first step on a journey towards a more exciting, more varied and more lucrative career – and what a career it could be!
+Sometimes it’s difficult, stressful and hugely time-consuming, but you’ve taken the first step on a journey towards a more exciting, more varied and more lucrative career.

-Whatever you choose though, you can’t afford to rest on your laurels.
+Whatever you choose, you can’t afford to rest on your laurels.
 This idea of ‘journey’ is important – because it applies beyond the ACCA to your entire career.
-The ACCA opens up a world of opportunity, but you’re responsible for seizing it.
+ACCA opens up a world of opportunity, but you’re responsible for seizing it.

 Learnsignal helps busy professionals take their ACCA career to the next level.
 Pass your exams first time with an unlimited ACCA Subscription Plan from learnsignal.